As announced last year, Silva Screen

 are releasing an incredible limited edition Doctor Who

 soundtrack boxset featuring eleven discs of music spanning every era of

 The Doctor.
-This magnificent collection, due for release in early 2014,
+This magnificent collection, due for release very soon,

 comes presented in its very own TARDIS boxset and is a must for any fan

 music through the years.
 Also included in the set are notes from classic Who

 composer Mark Ayres and notes from various composers through the years.